nicolewsm/IPPP-tradetariffs/README.md

 As we observed many data points clustered around zero (i.e. little or no change in tariffs or gdp growth/inflation/unemployment rates), we conducted a second level analysis by considering only changes above a threshold and graphing the changes on a bar chart.

 <h2> Summary of Findings </h2>
-Overall, we did not find significant relationships between the economic indicators and tariff changes.
-Nonetheless, it does also imply that tariffs should not be touted as a fix to economic problems.
+Overall, we did not find significant relationships between the economic indicators and tariff changes, nor any striking differences between the experiences of LatAm and G7 countries.
+There was indication that higher tariff on raw materials hurt economic welfare in LatAm countries, but the evidence is weak at best.
+Nonetheless, the lack of a definitive conclusion does also imply that even though reducing tariffs may not necessarily improve welfare, increasing tariffs should also not be touted as a fix to economic problems.